eartsar/MiceDice/README.md

     - Make sure you create credentials for a SERVICE ACCOUNT associated with the app.
 - Download the credentials JSON file.
 This is referenced in the MiceDice configuration.
 - Copy the [template sheet](https://docs.google.com/spreadsheets/d/1Ehj1Kc933fx8MCDSob_gUi1sJPIKDA0Yq-TAsKV7gQk/)
-- Share the sheet with the service acount email address.
+- Share the sheet with the service acount email address, or make anyone with the link have view/edit permissions.
-- For each sheet, put the discord user's ID in the top left cell